Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 (10, 20, 3, 4)
 ```

-Here the (broadcasted) integer array index shape `(10, 20)` comes first in
+Here the integer array index shape `(10, 20)` comes first in the result array
-the result array and the shape corresponding to the rest of the index, `(3,
-4)`, comes last.
+and the shape corresponding to the rest of the index, `(3, 4)`, comes last.

 If you find yourself running into this behavior, chances are you would be
 better off rewriting the indexing operation to be simpler.
-It's considered a
+This is considered
-design flaw of NumPy[^advanced-indexing-design-flaw-footnote], and it's not
+a design flaw in NumPy[^advanced-indexing-design-flaw-footnote], and no other
-one that any other Python array library has copied. ndindex will raise a
+Python array library has replicated it. ndindex will raise a
-`NotImplementedError` exception on indices like these, because I don't want
+`NotImplementedError` exception on indices like these, because I don't want to
-to deal with implementing this obscure
+deal with implementing this obscure
 logic.[^ndindex-advanced-indexing-design-flaw-footnote]

 [^advanced-indexing-design-flaw-footnote]: Travis Oliphant, the original